drewvpham/UnusualVolumeDetector/README.md

 ## How to run this:

 -download your favorite Python IDE.
-(I use atom[https://atom.io/])
+(I use atom [https://atom.io/])

--get my script from GitHub
+-clone my repo from GitHub

--open the script in your IDE and install all required dependancies by typing pip install -r requirements.txt into the IDE's terminal.
-You can get to the the terminal on VSC by pressing CMD and ` at the same time.
+-open the script in your IDE and install all required dependancies by typing `pip install -r requirements.txt` into the IDE's terminal.

 -run the market_scanner.py and it will print out results into the terminal -you can also graph any ticker's volume in grapher.py